 Telemetry is a technology which enables a user to collect data from several measurement points that are an inaccessible or inconvenient source, to transmit the data to a convenient location and present the several individual measurements in a usable form.

-The general block diagram of a telemetry system is shown below.
+The general block diagram of a telemetry system is shown in fig.1.
 The telemetry system consists of the primary sensing element, telemeter transmitter, telemeter channel, telemeter receiver, and end device.

 1. On the basis of Domain